1200wd/bitcoinlib/docs/_static/manuals.sqlcipher.rst

     >>> Key().private_hex()
     '2414966ea9f2de189a61953c333f61013505dfbf8e383b5ed6cb1981d5ec2620'

 This key needs to be stored in the environment when creating or accessing a wallet.
-No extra arguments have to be provided to the Wallet class, the data is encrypted an decrypted at database level.
+No extra arguments have to be provided to the Wallet class, the data is encrypted and decrypted at database level.

 2. You can also just provide a password, and let Bitcoinlib create a key for you.
 You will need to pass the DB_FIELD_ENCRYPTION_PASSWORD environment variable.